Understanding Prediction Discrepancies in Machine Learning Classifiers: Introduction

-Discrepancies in models have not always been seen as an issue: aggregating the diverse predictions of weak but diverse classifiers is for instance the principle of ensemble learning.
-Nonetheless, more recently, undesired consequences have been identified, such as the threat of \emph{fairwashing} and explanation manipulation~\cite{aivodji2019fairwashing,anders2020fairwashing,slack2020fooling} or vulnerability to explanation inconsistency (see e.g.~\cite{Pawelczyk2020,Barocas2020} in the context of counterfactual explanations).
-Some recent studies directly address this phenomenon~\cite{Marx2019,Geirhos2020,Pawelczyk2020}.
+Discrepancies in models are not always seen as an issue: aggregating the diverse predictions of weak but diverse classifiers is for instance the principle of ensemble learning.
+Nonetheless, more recently, undesired consequences have been formalized, such as the threat of \emph{fairwashing} and explanation manipulation~\cite{aivodji2019fairwashing,anders2020fairwashing,slack2020fooling} or vulnerability to explanation inconsistency (see e.g.~\citet{Pawelczyk2020,Barocas2020} in the context of counterfactual explanations, and~\citet{DongRu2020} for global feature importances).
+Some recent studies directly address this phenomenon~\cite{semenova2019study,Marx2019,Geirhos2020,Pawelczyk2020}.
 However, the only tools provided by the literature to assess prediction discrepancies are aggregated metrics to quantify the importance of the phenomenon.
 This information is neither precise nor actionable enough for a machine learning practitioner to tackle the issue.

-In this paper, we propose DIG (\emph{Discrepancy Intervals Generation}), a new tool to understand discrepancies in models at the scale of a single prediction.
-This tool, built on top of a comprehensive formalization of the phenomena and associated challenges, is based on a novel approach that (1) captures effectively all the local discrepancies between models and (2) returns actionable explanations of the discrepancies in the form of discrepancies intervals.
-These explanations allow the practitioner not only to choose among candidate classifiers trained on the same data, but also to take actions on instances being affected by discrepancies.
+Yet, this phenomenon can hardly be ignored, as its prevalence, empirically shown in this paper, suggests.
+In this context, designing more practical solutions is all the more crucial.
+For this purpose, we propose DIG (\emph{Discrepancy Intervals Generation}), an algorithm to capture and explain discrepancies in models at prediction level.
+It is built on top of a comprehensive formalization of the phenomena and associated challenges.
+The approach captures effectively the discrepancies in models and returns actionable explanations of the discrepancies in the form of discrepancy intervals.
+These explanations allow the practitioner to choose among model candidates trained on the same data and to take actions on instances being affected by discrepancies.
 The method introduced is model-agnostic.
 It proposes grounded explanations and efficient computations as it takes advantage of the training data to discover discrepancies areas in the feature space.
-To the best of our knowledge, this method fills a gap in the literature, as on the contrary to other interpretability approaches, it focuses on explanations that compare differences in models trained on the same data.
+To the best of our knowledge, this method fills a gap in the literature, since contrary to other interpretability approaches, it focuses on explaining the differences between models trained on the same data.